 - Variable-height jump and fast-fall.

-- Adjusting movement trajectories around intermediate surfaces (such as jumping over a wall or around a floor).
+- Adjusting movement trajectories to move around intermediate surfaces (such as jumping over a wall or around a floor).

 Probably the easiest way to get set up is to copy the Squirrel Away example app, and then adjust it to fit your needs (https://github.com/SnoringCatGames/squirrel-away).